janscience/TeeRec/README.md

 - logger: Continuously store data on SD card.
 - recorder: Show acquired data on a display and store data on SD card upon user request.
 - averaging: Test various averaging settings for acquisition.
+- writeconfig: Write a defaul configuration file on SD card.
 - removefiles: Remove all files from a directory on SD card.
 - teensyboard: Print Teensy board version, serial number and MAC adress.
 - blink: Demonstrate usage of Blink class.